SearchWP Blog

 view the page

-As you can see, the search bar that we added with the shortcode is now successfully displayed on the page.
+As you can see, the search bar that you added with the shortcode is now successfully displayed on the page.

 the search box appears